DamilolaALX/printf/README.md

 * Compile the test files.
 * Run the compiled test executable.

-## Tasks
+## TASKS
 These are all the tasks contained in this project.

 [0.
 I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life]
 * Write a function that produces output according to format.
-* 	c : converts input into a character s : converts input into a string
+  - c : converts input into a character
+* s : converts input into a string
 [1.
 Education is when you read the fine print.
 Experience is what you get if you don't] Handle the following conversion specifiers: d : converts input into a base 10 integer